What is a Government Property Inspector or Investigator?

 What work experience do I need to become a Government Property Inspector or Investigator?

-Where Government Property Inspectors and Investigators Work
+Government Property Inspectors and Investigators work in the following industries:

 More about our data sources and methodologies.